Selangor temple riots, planned Malay rights rally could undermine unity: Analysts

 On the same day, police arrested controversial United Malays National Organisation (UMNO) Youth member Wan Muhammad Azri Wan Deris, known by his moniker Papagomo, for alleged racial incitement.

-Papagomo had uploaded a video on his Facebook account where he labelled ethnic Indians as “squatters” and urged for ethnic minorities to be stripped of their voting rights, reported Malay Mail.
+Papagomo had uploaded a video on his Facebook account where he labelled ethnic Indians as “squatters” and called for ethnic minorities to be stripped of their voting rights, reported Malay Mail.

 ANTI-ICERD RALLY THIS WEEKEND A WORRY

-In September, Dr Mahathir announced the government would ratify ICERD.
-HIs announcement triggered a storm of protests from the opposition parties of UMNO and Parti Islam Se-Malaysia (PAS).
+In September, Dr Mahathir announced that the government would ratify ICERD.
+His announcement triggered a storm of protests from the opposition parties of UMNO and Parti Islam Se-Malaysia (PAS).

 Both parties denounced the ICERD as a threat to Malay rights and the position of Islam in the country.
 They vowed to hold a huge rally this Saturday.